 - Worm Compost – If a turning bin seems like too much effort, put the worms to work!
 These wriggly offsiders will love even your slimiest scraps and leave you with healthy compost for the garden.

 - In-Ground Compost Bins – These are great if you aren’t confident in sourcing and handling worms yourself.
 Place the special container lined with holes in the ground, pop in your compost-friendly leftovers, replace the lid and let the worms find their own way there.
 Composters who are a bit wary of outdoor odours also love this option.

 If you live in an apartment, or have a small garden – you don’t have to miss out.
 There’s bench-top electric composters and digesters that start breaking down food waste to reduce methane emissions in landfill.

 What to Compost

 Not all compost is created equal.
 Food waste such as meat/seafood scraps, dairy, onion and garlic should be avoided.
 Grass clippings and small branches are great, but be careful not to add in weeds or diseased plants into your compost bin.
 These will introduce seeds and problems back into the soil.

 Now you’ve got a plan.
 Instead of throwing that soggy lettuce out and adding an unpleasant odour to the kitchen, you can take it straight to the compost.
 The worms and garden will be grateful!
 With the compost you’ve made you can even start your very own organic veggie patch.

-Once you are growing your own produce, you can tuck them into your Veggie Saver bag.
+Once you are growing your own produce, you can tuck them into your Veggie Saver produce bag.
 Keeping them fresher for longer and reducing food waste even further.
-Don’t forget that at the end of its life, your Veggie Saver bag is made from non-toxic, natural materials and makes a great addition to your compost too!
+Don’t forget that at the end of its life, your Veggie Saver bags are made from non-toxic, natural materials and makes a great addition to your compost too!